Bathroom Safety · Bidets · 8 Picks $50–$650

 NON-ELECTRIC · WARM WATER · VALUE

-The warm-water non-electric pick at half the Tushy Spa price.
-Connects to bathroom sink hot-water line via included T-adapter for warm water without electricity.
-Dual nozzle (one for posterior, one for feminine), retractable nozzle covers for hygiene, adjustable pressure.
+The warm-water non-electric pick at a fraction of the Tushy Spa price.
+Connects to the bathroom sink hot-water line via included T-adapter for warm water without electricity.
+Dual nozzle (one for posterior, one for feminine), patented slide-in install, 360-degree self-clean, adjustable pressure.
 The right pick when budget rules but warm water matters.

 03